figtools/figgy/README.md

 > **Control user access like a champ**

-Figgy makes it easy to set up and control access to across all of your AWS environments and configuration namespaces.
+Figgy makes it easy to set up and control access across all of your AWS environments and configuration namespaces.
 Consider your role types and use cases, map them up in a simple config file, and let Figgy do the rest.
 Audit all user activity and changes over time, and roll back any config or group of configurations to any point-in-time -- to the second!